 The Fund previously commenced operations on December 26, 2017 as the Enhanced International Equity Strategy LLC (the "Predecessor Fund").
-Substantially all of the assets of the Predecessor Fund, which is advised by the Adviser, are expected to be transferred to Institutional Class Shares of the Fund in a tax-free reorganization (the "Reorganization") that will occur following the close of business on or about December 21, 2022.
-As a result of the Reorganization, the performance and accounting history of the Predecessor Fund will be assumed by the Fund.
+Substantially all of the assets of the Predecessor Fund, which was advised by the Adviser, were transferred to Institutional Class Shares of the Fund in a tax-free reorganization (the "Reorganization") that occurred following the close of business on December 28, 2022.
+As a result of the Reorganization, the performance and accounting history of the Predecessor Fund was assumed by the Fund.